-After the show, I suggest you head straight to one of the popular rides at Magic Kingdom that you really want to ride, but don’t have a Fastpass for.
+After the show, I suggest you head straight to one of the popular rides at Magic Kingdom that you really want to ride, but don’t have a pre-booked time for.

 Our choice is usually Seven Dwarfs Mine Train.
 There will be a line, but it will move fast.